Updated: Jul 8

-Get a coach: probably the best one, someone that is already better than you in that regard and with a good capacity for teaching will help you to overcome any problem you have faster than with other methods.
+Get a coach: probably the best advice, someone that is already better than you in that regard and with a good capacity for teaching will help you to overcome any problem you have faster than with other methods.
 Here it is important to mention the list of high-quality coaches that MM Chess is offering

 Consume content related to that specific area: read books, watch YouTube videos, buy a course, just Google about it and for sure you will find something.

 Practice, for God's sake, practice: people think that because they read “how to play practical endgames, specifically those where you lost an advantage and thrown away the point” they improve.
 If it were that easy, everyone would be a GM.
 You need to test what you have been consuming to find out if that works and if you can apply it correctly.
 You do not learn to swim by reading “how to swim”.

 In summary, #1: “Consume and practice that specific area where you are an idiot”